Janatha Vimukthi Peramuna: Iraq

 The JVP sectors before the 1970s were limited to the Arab Socialist Ba'ath Party of Iraq (ASBPI).
 Wijeweera and Shantha Bandara visited Iraq multiple times in order to meet the members of the ASBPI.
 Bandara successfully formed the Inter-University Students' Federation to work as a liaison point between the two parties.
 When the Iran–Iraq War began, a few members of the JVP protested in front of the Iranian embassy.
 During the second JVP insurgency, the JVP received money from Iraq to fund the Patriotic People's Movement.

 Soviet Union

 The Soviet Union began to recognise the JVP in 1978 when it was no longer affiliated to the Chinese Communist Party (CCP).
 The Soviet Communist Party invited the organisation along with the CPSL to participate in the International Federation of Youths and Students.
 All financing was provided by the Soviet Union for the parties that visited the meeting upon Soviet invitation.

 Ideology

-The JVP's ideology changed depending on its leadership or other national and political issues within Sri Lanka or any other influential group.
-The JVP's mixed ideology was shaped by its origin from Maoism and transition to other forms of Marxism like Guevarism and Ho Chi Minh Thought.
+The JVP's ideology has occasionally changed depending on its leadership or other national and political issues within Sri Lanka or any other influential group.
+The JVP's initial mixed ideology was shaped by its origin from Maoism and exposure to other forms of Marxism, such as drawing on Maoist emphasis on the rural peasantry, Guevarist views on armed insurrection, and some Trotskyist criticisms of Stalinism while maintaining an anti-revisionist line.
 In the beginning, it had schisms from internal ideological conflicts.